genesiscommunitysuccess/docs/docs/01_getting-started/07_glossary/01_glossary.mdx

 When you have finished wondering if anyone got paid for thinking that up, we'll explain what is going on below.

-REST is a standard that enables client and server systems to talk to each other over the internet.
+REST is a standard that enables client and server systems to talk to each other over the internet via an [endpoint](#endpoint).
 Clients send requests to retrieve or modify data on the server, and servers send responses to these requests.

 A request generally consists of: